Jacob Trenskow

-Jacob Bennedsen Trenskow (born 26 November 2000) is a Danish footballer who plays as a forward for Dutch club Heerenveen.
+Jacob Bennedsen Trenskow (born 26 November 2000) is a Danish footballer who plays as a forward for club Heerenveen.

 Club career

 Having been a youth player in Aarhus GF, Trenskow started his senior career with AC Horsens in 2020.
 He was first given a contract up until the winter break.
 After playing the 2021 season with Faroese club NSÍ Runavík, Trenskow moved back to Denmark proper and joined second-tier club HB Køge.
 It took a while before he established himself as a starting player.
-In the 2022-23 Danish 1st Division, however, Trenskow started 29 of the 30 games he played, scoring 7 goals.
+In the 2022–23 Danish 1st Division, however, Trenskow started 29 of the 30 games he played, scoring 7 goals.

 In the summer of 2023, he rejected a contract offer from Køge, and joined Kalmar FF in the middle of the 2023 Allsvenskan season.
-Trenskow was praised for his 2024 pre-season, which included three goals in the 2023-24 Svenska Cupen.
+Trenskow was praised for his 2024 pre-season, which included three goals in the 2023–24 Svenska Cupen.
 He scored his first Kalmar goal on 8 April 2024 against Sirius.
 Regarding the start of the 2024 season, Expressen called him "one of the few glimpses of light in a mostly pitch-black Kalmar".

 On 9 August 2024, Trenskow signed a four-year contract with Heerenveen in the Netherlands.

+National team

+In May 2026, he was included in the Danish national team for the first time for the friendly matches against DR Congo and Ukraine.